ashwin-nat/pits-n-giggles/README.md

     ```

 ## Credits
-For a few of the charts/graphs in the UI, credits to [F1TelemetryData](https://x.com/F1TelemetryData) on twitter
+For a few of the charts/graphs in the UI, credits to [F1TelemetryData](https://x.com/F1TelemetryData) on twitter for the ideas